ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/about.md

 ### What's this?

-A guide to deploying a web application with a [Laravel](https://laravel.com/) backend and JavaScript-based frontend (e.g. Vue.js, React, etc.) on a dedicated or virtual private server.
+A guide to deploying a web application with a [Laravel](https://laravel.com/) backend and JavaScript-based frontend (e.g. Vue, React, etc.) on a dedicated or virtual private server.
 My goal in writing this was to document the process for future reference and help anyone else doing the same thing.
-The guide should be applicable, with minor adjustments, to other frontend frameworks.

 ### Tech stack

-- Server: either a [virtual private server](https://en.wikipedia.org/wiki/Virtual_private_server) (e.g. a Digital Ocean droplet) or a physical server, running a Debian-based Linux distro (e.g. Debian, Ubuntu)
+- Server: either a [virtual private server](https://en.wikipedia.org/wiki/Virtual_private_server) (e.g. a Digital Ocean droplet) or a physical server, running a Debian-based Linux distro (e.g. Debian, Ubuntu).
 - Backend: [Laravel](https://laravel.com/)
 - Web server: [Nginx](https://www.nginx.com/)
-- Database: your choice of [MySQL](https://www.mysql.com/) (well, [MariaDB](https://mariadb.org/)), [PostgreSQL](https://www.postgresql.org/), [SQLite](https://www.sqlite.org/index.html)
+- Database: your choice of [MySQL](https://www.mysql.com/)/[MariaDB](https://mariadb.org/), [PostgreSQL](https://www.postgresql.org/), [SQLite](https://www.sqlite.org/index.html)
-- Frontend: Any JavaScript-based framework (e.g. [Vue.js](https://vuejs.org/), [React](https://react.dev/), etc.) for which you could reasonably define an `npm run build` script.
+- Frontend: Any JavaScript-based framework (e.g. [Vue](https://vuejs.org/), [React](https://react.dev/), etc.) for which you could reasonably define an `npm run build` script.
   The frontend has a relatively minor role in this guide.

 ## Prerequisites

-- You willing and able to operate in a Linux command line environment.
+- You are willing and able to operate in a Linux command line environment.
 - You have root access to a Linux server.
-- You can access the server over SSH and have the basic SSH knowledge (e.g. generating a public/private keypair; copying your public key to the `authorized_keys` file on the server; logging in over SSH) required to do so.
+- You can access the server over SSH and have the basic SSH knowledge required to do so (e.g. generating a public/private keypair; copying your public key to the `authorized_keys` file on the server; logging in over SSH).

 ## Conventions {#conventions}

-I'm using `vim` to edit files.
-Replace with your editor of choice!
-Actually kiddo just change this to `nano`---experiences users will know to change this to their editor of choice.

-Server's IP is 1.2.3.4
+I'll generally show shell prompts in `username@host$` format, and sometimes append the current working directory `username@host:cwd$` for clarity:

 ```bash
 # You on your development machine